Himalayan Tahr Control Operational Plan 2023/24

 MU1 Hunter-led Management Project

 For the last two years significant work has been going into progressing the opportunity for hunter-led tahr management in Himalayan Tahr Management Unit 1 (MU1).
 MU1 encompasses parts of the Rakaia, Ashburton and Rangitata catchments.
-This is an iterative process aimed at establishing a community agreement or similar between the GAC and DOC, similar to what is working so well for wapiti in Fiordland.
-The agreement will provide for the management of tahr in MU1 primarily by the hunting sector with the goal to encourage a more male-biased herd, producing better quality animals in a more resilient environment.
+This is an iterative process aimed at establishing a community agreement or similar between the hunting sector and DOC, similar to what is working so well for wapiti in Fiordland.
+The agreement will provide for hunter-led management of tahr in MU1 with the goal to encourage a more male-biased herd, producing better quality animals in a more resilient environment.